Laurel Road Student Loan Refinancing

 Like other legitimate lenders, Laurel Road has no loan origination fees or prepayment fees.

 Finally, Laurel Road offers a $150 bonus to new customers.
-Borrowers should still focus on finding the lender who offers the best interest rates, but the new customer bonus is a nice perk for going through the steps to refinance.
+Borrowers should still focus on finding the lender who provides the best interest rates, but the new customer bonus is a nice perk for going through the steps to refinance.

 First, they allow consolidation of federal student loans in their private loan refinance.
 For some borrowers, this is a very smart financial move.
 Reducing the interest rates on federal loans can save thousands over the life of the loan.
-However, taking this step could also be a huge mistake because means that student loan forgiveness programs and income-driven repayment plans are no longer an option.
+However, taking this step could also be a huge mistake because it means that student loan forgiveness programs and income-driven repayment plans are no longer an option.
 Make sure you are certain you want to give up the perks of having a federal student loan before you refinance.

 Second, Laurel Road does offer a co-signer release program, but borrowers should advise their co-signers not to expect or rely upon a co-signer release.
 For starters, borrowers are not able to even apply for a co-signer release for the first 36 months their loan is in repayment.
 At that point, a release application can be submitted, but won’t necessarily be approved.
 Because of the many steps and uncertain nature of co-signer release programs, we encourage all co-signers on all loans to plan on being on the loan until it is paid in full.